Domestic Violence, Sexual Assault, and Stalking Resources

 kcsenie@stcc.edu

-All other College employees are required to notify the Title IX Coordinator of any disclosure of domestic violence, sexual assault, or stalking.
+All other College employees are required to notify the Title IX Coordinator of any disclosure of domestic violence, dating violence, sexual assault, and stalking.

 You are not alone.
 If you need a 209A or 258E order, these resources can assist you: